uhlerlab/image2reg/README.md

 ## Questions/Issues

-If you encounter any problems with setting up the software and/or need assistance with adapting the code to run it for your own data set, feel very free to open a respective issue.
-We will do our very best to assist you as quickly as possible.
+If you encounter any problems with setting up the software please open a respective issue in this repository and we will do our very best to assist you.

 ---